Further Results on a Function Relevant for Conformal Blocks: Introduction

 \section{Introduction}

 Conformal field theories (CFTs) play an important role in modern physics.
 The introduction of the full conformal algebra constrains non-trivially $N$-point correlation functions.
 For example, two-point correlation functions are completely determined by conformal invariance while three-point correlation functions are settled in terms of a finite number of coefficients.
-This can be seen as originating from the existence of a convergent operator product expansion (OPE) \cite{Mack:1976pa}.
-Moreover, using the OPE twice in four-point correlation functions leads to conformal blocks which represent the contributions of exchanged quasi-primary operators to the four-point correlation functions.
+This can be seen as originating from the existence of a convergent operator product expansion (OPE)~\cite{Mack:1976pa}.
+Moreover, using the OPE twice in four-point correlation functions leads to conformal blocks which represent the contributions of exchanged primary operators to the four-point correlation functions.
 Using associativity in $N$-point correlation functions further constrains the OPE, leading to the crossing symmetry of the four-point correlation functions which can be used to restrict the unknown conformal dimensions and OPE coefficients \cite{Ferrara:1973yt,Polyakov:1974gs}.
-Recent work in spacetime dimensions larger than two resulted in some explicit expressions for certain specific conformal blocks \cite{Dolan:2000ut,Dolan:2003hv}, and the conformal bootstrap in spacetime dimensions larger than two has also been implemented numerically with impressive results \cite{Rattazzi:2008pe}.
+Recent work in spacetime dimensions larger than two resulted in some explicit expressions for certain specific conformal blocks \cite{Dolan:2000ut,Dolan:2003hv}, and the conformal bootstrap in spacetime dimensions larger than two has also been implemented numerically with impressive results \cite{Rattazzi:2008pe}, see \cite{Poland:2018epd} for a review of recent results on conformal bootstrap.

-The computation of conformal blocks in spacetime dimensions larger than two is not straightforward.
-Although they are technically determined by conformal symmetry, they are better understood from the embedding space where the conformal generators act linearly \cite{Dirac:1936fq,Mack:1969rr,Weinberg:2010fx,Weinberg:2012mz}.
-For example, the OPE has been studied utilizing the embedding space formalism in \cite{Ferrara:1971zy,Ferrara:1971vh,Ferrara:1972cq,Ferrara:1973eg,Fortin:2016lmf,Fortin:2016dlj}.